 We now enter the study of neutron stars.
-Like black holes, neutron stars are very compact objects, so general relativity is important in their description.
+Like black holes, neutron stars are one of the three possible endpoints of stellar evolution (the remaining one being white dwarfs).
+Also like black holes, neutron stars are very compact objects, so GR is important in their description.
 Unlike black holes, they have surfaces instead of horizons, so they are a lot more complicated than black holes.
 We'll start with an overall description of neutron stars, then discuss their high densities and strong magnetic fields.